CodeLinaro-mirror/yocto-mirrors_gitlab_kleidi_kleidicv/doc/opencv.md

 For single-threaded use cases, enabling the KleidiCV OpenCV HAL is likely to provide a performance boost for the functions that it implements.
+The same is true for multi-threaded use cases, with the exception of the following functions:
+* dilate
+* erode
+* GaussianBlur
+* resize
+* sepFilter2D
+* Sobel
+* transpose
-Multithreading is planned for KleidiCV but at present it is single-threaded only.
+Multithreading is planned for these functions in KleidiCV but at present they are single-threaded only.
 Therefore it is recommended to check the performance yourself in order to decide whether to enable KleidiCV in a multicore environment.

 ## Functionality in KleidiCV OpenCV HAL